 The handle is very important for a knife.
 Cangshan and Henckels carefully pick the materials for their knife handles.

-• If you’re all about easy cleaning and durability, go for Henckels plastic or Cangshan metal handles.
+If you’re all about easy cleaning and durability, go for Henckels plastic or Cangshan metal handles.
 They can take the hustle and bustle of kitchen life and are super simple to keep clean.
+I’ve found Henckels’ plastic handles perfect for busy weekdays, just toss them in the dishwasher and you’re done.

-• Love the feel of wood?
+Love the feel of wood?
 Cangshan’s wooden handles, like walnut or teak, add a warm, natural touch to your kitchen tools.
-Just remember to treat them with care and a little oil to keep them looking good.
+I remember using a Cangshan knife with a teak handle during a family barbecue.
+The handle felt great and looked beautiful, though I made sure to oil it afterward to keep it pristine.

-• For those who appreciate a classic look and are willing to put in a bit of care, Henckels wood and micarta handles offer that timeless beauty.
+For those who appreciate a classic look and are willing to put in a bit of care, Henckels wood and micarta handles offer that timeless beauty.
 A quick handwash and occasional oiling will keep them in tip-top shape.
+I’ve used a Henckels micarta handle knife for years, and with a little care, it still looks and feels fantastic.

 Blade Hardness: Cangshan vs Henckels